 - HR and Marketing Reality #4: Everything is an experience now (yes, even coffee).
 Email me if you want the slides from the presentation, but start with the most rote thing you can think of and create an experience out of it.
 That effort will open your eyes to enable you to revisit everything you are doing to attract and keep both customers and employees.
 You will be surprised at the size of the to-do list that will fall out from there.

-At the end of the event, I was honored and thrilled to learn that both my marketing peers and HR experts had voted DailyPay as a top 25 HCM technology (link to award on website).
+At the end of the event, I was honored and thrilled to learn that both my marketing peers and HR experts had voted DailyPay as a top 25 HCM technology.
 Our progressive thinking and data-driven insights led us to win this award and I can't wait to see what’s next.